-- Definition: Estimated percentage of children ages 0-17 living in families with resources below their California Poverty Measure (CPM) poverty threshold (e.g., in 2014-2016, 22% of California children lived in poverty, according to the CPM).
+- Definition: Estimated percentage of children ages 0-17 living in families with resources below their California Poverty Measure (CPM) threshold (e.g., in 2017-2019, among California children in families, 18.6% lived in poverty, according to the CPM).

 - Footnote: The California Poverty Measure (CPM) is an approach to gauging poverty in California that accounts for geographic differences in the cost of living, factors in tax credits and in-kind assistance that augment family resources, and subtracts medical, commuting, and child care expenses.
 In CPM estimates, a family consists of a householder residing with their spouse, children, and other relatives, along with their unmarried partner, unmarried partner's children, foster children, and other unrelated children.
-Information about CPM methodology is available in The California Poverty Measure: A New Look at the Social Safety Net.
+Information about CPM methodology is available in The California Poverty Measure: 2014.
 CPM estimates are based on data from the U.S. Census Bureau's American Community Survey (ACS); counties that cannot be identified individually in the ACS are grouped.
-The notation S refers to data that have been suppressed because the sample size was less than 2,000.
+The notation S refers to data that have been suppressed because the sample size was lower than 2,000.
 N/A means that data are not available.

 - Measures of Family Income and Poverty on Kidsdata.org

 On kidsdata.org, family income and poverty are measured against a variety of income, resource, and self-sufficiency criteria:The U.S. Census Bureau's official poverty measure compares pre-tax cash income against a threshold of three times the cost of a minimally adequate diet in 1963, adjusted for inflation.
 Federal poverty thresholds aim to define and measure poverty over time, rather than describe the amount of income families need to live.
 The following indicators are based on the official poverty measure and come from the American Community Survey (ACS):*